Exploring Raspberry Pi – Book Review

 PART II – Interfacing, Controlling and Communicating

-After all this introductory work Chapter 6 starts to look at interfacing with the Pi with the GPIO pins using Sysfs, memory mapping and the WiringPi GPIO library.
+After all this introductory work Chapter 6 starts to look at interfacing to the Pi with the GPIO pins using Sysfs, memory mapping and the WiringPi GPIO library.
 It looks at connecting 1-wire sensors and also touches on the Pulse Width Modulation(PWM) capabilities of the Pi.

 Chapter 10 expands on the previous two chapters and explains how to communicate with various sensors, actuators, motors and external displays using the specialized GPIO pins.

-Chapter 11 discusses some of the potential shortcomings of the Raspberry Pi when it comes to real-time processing and looks at connecting an Arduino as a slave to the Pi to overcome these problems.
+Chapter 11 discusses some of the potential short comings of the Raspberry Pi when it comes to real time processing and looks at connecting an Arduino as a slave to the Pi to overcome these problems.

 PART III – Advanced Interfacing and Interaction